 We will never be the biggest pub company; we’re out for perfection on a small scale, fuelled by passion for good food and drink and a keen interest in protecting the environment.

-We are open every day from 11am with food available all day.
+We are open every day with food available all day.
 We take huge pride in serving the best ingredients we can find, from ethical producers, freshly prepared by our chefs.
-Whether you pop in for a pint, a business lunch or a special dinner, we promise you a friendly welcome.
+Whether you pop in for a pint, a business lunch or dinner, we promise you a friendly welcome.
 All day long.